SoaresEnzo/rate-limited-notification-service/README.md

 5. Await the project to be built and running.

-6. The API will be running on ports 8080 and 8081 of your computer.
+6. The API should be running on ports 8080 and 8081 of your computer.
 You can check the API documentation to see how to call the api using the following links: